kz6fittycent/checksum_checker/README.md

 ## Credits

 This was an experiment with [Grok3](https://grok.com/) that went quite well.
-I am still working on the snap, but Grok3 created the application itself based on my prompts.
 Grok also helped with the `.deb`.

 ## License
 [MIT License](https://github.com/kz6fittycent/checksum_checker/blob/main/LICENSE)